 Heluwaert F, Roblin X, Duffournet V, Capony P, Martin D, Roblin X. [Hepatitis related to amoxicillin or levofloxacin: a case report].
 Rev Med Interne 2003; 24: 841-3.
 French.
 PubMed Citation (31 year old woman developed jaundice a few days after a 5 day course of oral levofloxacin [bilirubin 8.1, ALT 9.6 times ULN, Alk P 1.9 times ULN], with persistence of jaundice and pruritus for 1 month, but resolution within 2 months).

 Schwalm JD, Lee CH.
 Acute hepatitis associated with oral levofloxacin therapy in a hemodialysis patient.
 CMAJ 2003; 168: 847-8.
-PubMed Citation (73 year old man diabetes, coronary artery disease and renal failure was found to be jaundiced and confused 3 weeks after starting oral levofloxacin [bilirubin 4.1 mg/dL, ALT 857 U/L, Alk P 423 U/L, INR 2.4], improving rapidly upon stopping levofloxacin, but dying 2 weeks later from postoperative complications after bilateral above knee amputations).
+PubMed Citation (73 year old man with diabetes, coronary artery disease and renal failure was found to be jaundiced and confused 3 weeks after starting oral levofloxacin [bilirubin 4.1 mg/dL, ALT 857 U/L, Alk P 423 U/L, INR 2.4], improving rapidly upon stopping levofloxacin, but dying 2 weeks later from postoperative complications after bilateral above knee amputations).